find your perfect postgrad program

 Summary

-The Master of Landscape Architecture focusses on the theories, methods and practice of landscape architecture, equipping you for practice in a landscape related discipline.
+The Master of Landscape Architecture focuses on the theories, methods and practice of landscape architecture.
+It equips you for practice in a landscape-related discipline.

-About this course Landscape architects create and manage the landscapes we live and work in.
-They plan and design places, at scales that range from the private garden to the urban square and the city region.
+Landscape architects create and manage the landscapes we live and work in.
+They plan and design places.
+This ranges from the private garden to the urban square and the city region.

 MLA